nrwl/nx/docs/shared/node-tutorial/04-create-libs.md

 }
 ```

+{% callout type="note" title="We keep things simple here" %}
-> In code destined for production, you would actually have a proper authentication check here.
+In code destined for production, you would actually have a proper authentication check here.
+{% /callout %}

 ## Use the new library